LiveHelperChat/fbmessenger/README.md

 Subscribed fields - `messages,messages,messaging_postbacks,messaging_seen`

+* Messages `new` - supported and working.
+* Messages `edits` - are not sent by webhooks.
+Meta limitation.
+* Messages `unsend` - supported and fully working.
+* Messages `repy` - supported and fully working.

 ### WhatsApp

 In webhooks page you have to choose `Whatsapp Business Account` and subscribe to those fields

 Subscribed fields - `messages`

+* Messages `new` - supported and working.
+* Messages `unsend` - not supported by WhatsApp.
+Meta limitation.
+* Messages `reply` - supported and working.
+* Messages `edits` - not supported by WhatsApp.
+Meta limitation.

 ## Most common URL